Brian Nieves: Personal life

-Bullying Behavior

-According to the Southern Poverty Law Center, Nieves is "something of a bully.
-In August 2010, after winning the Senate primary, he pulled a gun on a man who worked for his opponent’s campaign."

-In April 2013 an article in Gawker covered an exchange of emails with one of his constituents.
-This was also reported in the Huffington post in the same month.
-In the exchange Nieves insulted the constituent's appearance and suggested that if he typed slower the constituent may find it easier to understand.

-In August 2010 the Riverfront Times published a link to the 12 pages of a police report filed with the Washington Police department by Shawn Bell following an alleged verbal and physical attack by Nieves.
-In the report by Bell, he is said to have been hit with Nieves' spit in the face as well as kicked and punched while lying on the ground shirtless.
-He then forced Bell to call Nieves wife to apologize for letting her know that he had cheated on her, and to state it was not true.
-This was also reported in the Law and Order section of the Missouri State Dispatch.
+Controversy

-In August 2010, Nieves was accused of assaulting an opponents' campaign worker, Shawn Bell, following a contentious primary election which Nieves won, during a visit by Bell to Nieves' campaign headquarters while he and his campaign manager were winding down the campaign.
+In August 2010, Nieves was accused of assaulting and threatening to kill an opponent's campaign worker, Shawn Bell, following a contentious primary election which Nieves won, during a visit by Bell to Nieves' campaign headquarters while he and his campaign manager were winding down the campaign.
 Nieves denied any assault had occurred and his campaign manager, who was present during the entire visit by Bell, concurred with this denial.
 On September 10, 2010, Franklin County Prosecutor Bob Parks announced he would not be seeking criminal charges against Nieves, commenting that he could not prove that a criminal act had occurred.
 Shawn Bell announced in a statement that he still planned to file a civil lawsuit against Nieves.

+In April 2013, media outlets covered an exchange of emails between Nieves and an angry constituent.
+Nieves insulted the constituent's appearance and suggested that if he typed slower the constituent may find it easier to understand.